huntertran/blog/source/_posts/20201008-Grammar-Regex-Pattern-for-NLTK-Part-of-Speech-Tagging.md

 ## 1.1.
 The tags and explanations
 <a id="markdown-the-tags-and-explanations" name="the-tags-and-explanations"></a>

-The full list of tags can be shown when running the command
+The complete list of tags can be shown when running the command

 ```py
 nltk.help.upenn_tagset()
 ```

-For the full list of explanations, scroll to the bottom of this post.
+For the complete list of explanations, scroll to the bottom of this post.

 ## 1.2.
 Tagging them
 <a id="markdown-tagging-them" name="tagging-them"></a>